 Of old you laid the foundation of the earth, and the heavens are the work of your hands.
 They will perish, but you will remain; they will all wear out like a garment.
 You will change them like a robe, and they will pass away… – Psalm 102:25-26 ESV

 The Psalmist looks to the old Genesis narrative and hints at the hope of new creation.
 It is important to note that it is a creation narrative.
 Time is essential to narrative.
 You cannot tell a story without change in events which means the progression of time.
 The first thing God made in the Genesis narrative is time because without it a story cannot be told.
 History itself is a narrative and time has to exist for it to happen.
 I earlier said time and its nature is a fundamental worldview question.
 Now our worldviews are embedded in the implicit stories we tell i.e. the metanarrative.
-Human beings are essentially questioning creatures, we are capable of self-reflection, and storytelling creatures, that is we imbue our world with symbolic meaning.
-Time is crucial to them combined i.e. the worldview narrative.
+Human beings are essentially questioning creatures, we are capable of self-reflection, and we are also storytelling creatures, that is we imbue our world with symbolic meaning.
+When we combine our propensity to ask questions and tell stories we have the worldview narrative.
 So instead of fatalistic, psychological, mechanical or even relativistic views of time, what if we understood time as fundamentally narratival.

 Now if the old creation ran by an old narrative marked by death and decay, a new creation would require a new narrative, one that is untouched by death.
 Now the new creation is not the condemnation of the old but rather its restoration.
 Instead of time being repudiated it will be made anew.
 As such I do not think the age to come will be timeless but there will be a different sort of time.
 There will be a kind of time in eternity, a non-contradictory eternal time.
 In fact you could say eternity is a pure time, unsullied by the presence of evil.